Space Shuttle Solid Rocket Booster: Challenger disaster

 The right SRB shows an anomalous plume at T+58.788 seconds recorded via NASA chase-camera E-207.
 O-Ring sealant failure resulting in visible SRB thrust gas impinging against, penetrating, and then detonating the LH2 reservoir of the ET.

+Diagram of Space Shuttle Challenger and solid rocket booster, showing location of the O-ring that failed during launch.

 During the subsequent downtime, detailed structural analyses were performed on critical structural elements of the SRB.
 Analyses were primarily focused on areas where anomalies had been noted during postflight inspection of recovered hardware.

 One of the areas was the attachment ring where the SRBs are connected to the external tank.
 Areas of distress were noted in some of the fasteners where the ring attaches to the SRB motor case.
 This situation was attributed to the high loads encountered during water impact.
 To correct the situation and ensure higher strength margins during ascent, the attach ring was redesigned to encircle the motor case completely (360°).
 Previously, the attachment ring formed a 'C' shape and encircled the motor case just 270°.
 Additionally, special structural tests were performed on the aft skirt.
 During this test program, an anomaly occurred in a critical weld between the hold-down post and skin of the skirt.
 A redesign was implemented to add reinforcement brackets and fittings in the aft ring of the skirt.

 These two modifications added approximately 450 lb to the weight of each SRB.
 The result is called a Redesigned Solid Rocket Motor (RSRM).